 The snake plant (Dracaena trifasciata) is a unique plant in that its spiky leaves come in many different sizes for your convenience, as well as its unique air-cleaning qualities.
 The snake plants clean formaldehyde and benzene from the air, which is found in cleaning products and paint.
 These products can cause irritation that results in allergy-like symptoms.

-Golden pothos are also relatively low maintenance, and can survive irregular watering and low light conditions.
+Golden pothos is also relatively low maintenance and can survive irregular watering and low light conditions.
 However, to get the full effect of your plant, try to give it the correct conditions!
 It’s amazing to see the difference made by adding just one cleaning plant to your house.

 Call Today To Improve Your Norman Indoor Air Quality!

 Whether you’re looking for a quick odor fix or a long-term solution to pollutants in your air quality, there are many different plants to choose from.
-Luckily, Norman Air have all your HVAC answers in one place.
+Luckily, Norman Air has all your HVAC answers in one place.
 When your houseplants aren’t cutting it, turn to our team.
-Offering services such as IAQ treatment and filtration installation, we are dedicated to making every breath a breath of fresh air.
+Offering services such as IAQ testing and installation, we are dedicated to making every breath a breath of fresh air.
 Call today to get an evaluation of your indoor air quality.